-Focusing on different aspects of the City’s history, the exhibition features topics such as the docks, working life, sport and leisure and Southampton during wartime.
+Focusing on different aspects of the Southampton’s history, this exhibition showcases the city’s rich and diverse maritime, local history, archaeology and archive collections.
+Featuring topics such as the docks, working life, sport and leisure and Southampton during wartime.
 On display will be ship models, maritime ephemera, historical costume, artworks, photographs and much more.

 Southampton at War